inducer/loopy/doc/tutorial.rst

 specified in the key (in terms of the :class:`loopy.LoopKernel` *inames*). :class:`loopy.Op` attributes include:

-- dtype: A :class:`loopy.LoopyType` or :class:`numpy.dtype` that specifies the
+- dtype: A :class:`loopy.types.LoopyType` or :class:`numpy.dtype` that specifies the
   data type operated on.

 - name: A :class:`str` that specifies the kind of arithmetic operation as